Our products are Sold at veterinary practices and pharmacies.

 Why it matters for aging brains

-Enrichment is genuinely protective, not just entertainment.
+Enrichment is more than entertainment; it is one of the best-supported ways to keep an aging dog engaged.
 Studies of aging dogs found that mental stimulation and an enriched routine, especially combined with a brain-supportive diet, helped maintain learning and memory.
 For a dog already showing cognitive decline, enrichment does double duty: it exercises the brain, and it fills the day with calm, satisfying activity, which builds the sleep drive that makes nights with sundowning easier.
 It is a core part of the plan in our dementia treatment guide.

 The senior brain-game menu